mja081346/egg_timer/README.md

 # EggTimer
 This is an Egg Timer made using Phoenix.
 It features 4 preset timers for cooking your egg (runny, soft boiled, hard boiled, overcooked) and a custom timer you can use for whatever you like.

-Check out https://egg-timer.onrender.com to see how it works!

 ## To run

 To start the Phoenix server: